-The team of 9/11 lawyers at Gregory J. Cannata & Associates can help ease the process by gathering all the necessary documentation to prove your eligibility.
+The team of 9/11 lawyers at Cannata, Hendele & Cannata can help ease the process by gathering all the necessary documentation to prove your eligibility.
 After that, we will help you file the claim and negotiate to secure you maximum compensation.

 With years of experience with VCF claims procedures, you can confidently trust your bladder cancer claim to us.
 We will do all the legwork to get you the funds while you concentrate on your health.

 If you've been diagnosed with bladder cancer, don't wait until it's too late to file a bladder cancer claim with the VCF.